Foundation for Opioid Response Efforts

 Leadership Team

-Karen A. Scott, MD, MPH – President Dr. Scott brings extensive public health experience and emphasizes the urgency of the crisis, noting "Over 133 Americans die every day from opioid overdoses."
-She has stated that FORE's "objective is to identify and fund patient-centered, innovative, and evidence-based projects that will expand learning and offer solutions."
-Dr. Scott emphasizes that "OUD is not happening in isolation.
-Many struggling with an OUD are also already struggling with depression, anxiety or another behavioral health disorder."
-On community-based organizations, she noted: "Community-based organizations are uniquely positioned to identify and respond to local needs, yet they often face barriers to securing the flexible funding they need to strengthen operations and sustain programming."
+Karen A. Scott, MD, MPH – President Dr. Scott brings extensive public health experience and emphasises the urgency of the crisis.
+She has stated that FORE's "objective is to identify and fund patient-centred, innovative, and evidence-based projects that will expand learning and offer solutions."
+Dr. Scott emphasises that "OUD is not happening in isolation.
+Many struggling with an OUD are also already struggling with depression, anxiety or another behavioural health disorder."
+On community-based organisations, she noted: "Community-based organisations are uniquely positioned to identify and respond to local needs, yet they often face barriers to securing the flexible funding they need to strengthen operations and sustain programming."

 Shibani Gambhir, MPA – Chief Operating Officer